ekknod/ekknod/README.md

 Learning anti-cheats / cheats as a hobby.
 I'm using my knowledge to provide projects for anti-cheats / cheaters.
 Those can be freely used as learning / pen-test material. should reduce "reinvent the wheel" effect.

-I'm working for both sides, Anti-Cheating/Cheating both requires the same creativity. both are cool up to certain point.
+I'm working for both sides, Anti-Cheating/Cheating both requires the same creativity.
+Both are cool up to certain point.
-VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are really effective and not going to
+VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are really **effective** and not going to
-block you forever for bad decisions.
+block you forever for bad decisions you have made.

+I did try Vanguard Anti-Cheat with pcileech-wifi project, and to my surprise they allow good amount of public **non cheating** tools.
+For example RWEverything.
+Thats really nice and gives good trust towards the client feeling, i really did like that experience.
+To clarify more, I know people who got banned for example (RICOCHET) MW2, without ever cheating in that game
+just by having tools what could been potentially abused for cheating installed.

 # Memory Access
 **EFI**: [SubGetVariable](https://github.com/ekknod/SubGetVariable) - infects DXE bios image with backdoor before boot.
 **EFI**: [EC](https://github.com/ekknod/EC) - CS:GO cheat, what combines some of my public repositories together.
-**FPGA**: [pcileech-wifi](https://github.com/ekknod/pcileech-wifi) - FPGA card looks like a wireless adapter, but hides inside pcileech-fgpa researching tool.
+**FPGA**: [pcileech-wifi](https://github.com/ekknod/pcileech-wifi) - FPGA card looks like a wireless adapter, but hides inside [pcileech-fpga](https://github.com/ufrisk/pcileech-fpga) researching tool.
 **SMM**: [smm](https://github.com/ekknod/smm) - modified SMM bios image manipulates CS:GO cvar (cl_countbones) on system sleep mode [(see video)](https://streamable.com/58y7zz).
 **Vulnerable Driver**: [AmdRyzenMasterCheat](https://github.com/ekknod/AmdRyzenMasterCheat) - remote access tool inside AmdRyzenMaster utility, what takes paylods through network
 **UM**: [SetWindowHookEx](https://github.com/ekknod/SetWindowHookEx) - executes vulnerable routines inside CS:GO with SetWindowHookEx for wallhack effect.